-Everything about Chateau Beaucastel, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
-If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Chateau Beaucastel, Chateauneuf du Pape, with wine tasting notes, wine, and food pairing tips, best vintages, a history of the property, information on the vineyards, and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Beaucastel History, Overview

 Beaucastel is perhaps the most famous Chateauneuf du Pape wine.
-It’s also one of the oldest estates in the appellation dating all the way back to 1549, when the families first stake in the region came into being.
+It’s also one of the oldest estates in the appellation dating all the way back to 1549 when the family’s first stake in the region came into being.
 Pierre de Beaucastel purchased the original parcel of vineyard land for the family which was located in the Coudoulet appellation.

-Today, fourth generation in the family continue the tradition as the four Perrin brothers continue to follow in the family tradition of managing Beaucastel headed by Marc Perrin, Thomas Perrin, Pierre Perrin and Mathieu Perrin.
-In 2007, Marc Perrin launched a joint venture in the Northern Rhone with Nicolas Jaboulet, which is head quartered in Hermitage.
+In 2007, Marc Perrin launched a joint venture in the Northern Rhone with Nicolas Jaboulet, which is headquartered in Hermitage.
 The wines are produced and sold under the name of Nicolas Perrin.
 Their two best wines are: Nicolas Perrin Hermitage, and Nicolas Perrin Cote Rotie

 Beaucastel Vineyards, Wines, Winemaking